KRLGroup/Clustered-Compositional-Explanations/README.md

-Official repository of the paper "Towards a fuller understanding of neurons with Clustered Compositional Explanations.
-Biagio La Rosa, Leilani Gilpin, and Roberto Capobianco.
-NeurIPS 2023"
+Official repository of the paper "**Towards a fuller understanding of neurons with Clustered Compositional Explanations**. *Biagio La Rosa, Leilani Gilpin, and Roberto Capobianco.
+NeurIPS 2023*"

 The repository contains the PyTorch code to replicate paper results and a guide to use Clustered Compositional Explanations in your own projects.

 ## ========= HEURISTIC =========

-To use the MMESH heuristic to estimate the IOU import it and use provide the following arguments
+To use the MMESH heuristic to estimate the IOU import it and provide the following arguments
 ```
 import heuristics
 estimate_iou = heuristics.mmesh_heuristic(formula, heuristic_info, num_hits, MAX_SIZE_MASK)
 ```
 where:
 - *formula*: is the formula for which the iou must be estimated.
-It must be an istance of the formula.F classs
+It must be an instance of the formula (F class)
 - *heuristic_info*: It is a nested tuple (dissect_info, enneary_info) where
     - *dissect_info* info is a tuple containing information computed before and during the first beam.
 It is a nested tuple (unary_info, neuron_areas, unary_intersection) where
-        - *unary_info* is a tuple containing the information for each atomic concepts extracted from the concepts dataset
+        - *unary_info* is a tuple containing the information for each atomic concept extracted from the concepts dataset
             - *unary_areas*: is the size of the concept per sample
             - *unary_inscribed*: are the coordinates (top left and bottom right) of the rectangles inscribed in the concept's mask per sample
             - *unary_bounding_box*: are the coordinates (top left and bottom right) of the bounding box around the concept's mask per sample